berkeley-cs302/sp26/hw/hw4-exams-2.md

 - Remote vs. in-person vs hybrid exam?
 - Alternate times?
 - Missed exam for an emergency?
-For a non emergency?
+For a non-emergency?
 - Proctoring plan?
 - Exam software?
 - How do you plan to do clarifications during the exam for any mistakes that weren’t caught during the review process?